jwintersinger/covid19on/index.md

 But here's the critical part: I didn't show you the whole plot.
 The blue shaded region is showing you the period for which the suppression strategies are maintained.
 If you maintain these measures all spring and summer, right out to September, then, so long as schools are closed (which they probably will be in Canada), you're okay.
-But if you resume normal life in September, you're still royally screwed -- you're just screwed later.
+But if you resume normal life in September, you're still royally screwed---you're just screwed later.
 You delay the apocalypse by 8 or 9 months, but because no one has developed immunity, you really don't do any better than if you just did nothing today.
 We probably don't have a vaccine in 9 months, so, yeah, we're screwed if we do this.